Creamy, Comforting, and Weeknight-Friendly

 Step 1: Brown the Beef

 Heat a large skillet over medium heat.
-Add ground beef and cook until browned, breaking it up as it cooks.
+Add ground beef and cook ground beef until browned, no longer pink, and it reaches an internal temperature of 160°F (71°C).
 Drain excess fat if necessary.

 Step 2: Cook the Aromatics